cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-The faucet address information you are looking for is inside the `body.messages`.
-So print that too, add:
+The faucet address information you are looking for is inside the `body.messages`, and must be printed.
+Add:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/experiment.ts#L20]
 console.log("Decoded messages:", decodedTx.body!.messages)